UAE to Introduce Sugar-Based Excise Tax in 2026: What Beverage Manufacturers Need to Know

 The new policy affects every part of the beverage supply chain, including manufacturers, importers, and distributors.
 Businesses will need to take action in the following areas:

-What Brands / Manufacturers Should Do Before 2026
+What Brands / Manufacturers Should Do

-• Map all product SKUs currently imported or registered in the UAE.
+• Map all product SKUs currently imported, registered or planned for the UAE market.

 • Review labels and ingredients for accuracy and compliance.